January 2019 Edition

 The Ministry will support partner organizations' undertaking of the following themes and forms of activities:

-1. Cooperation may include activities featuring a perspective on Taiwan's contemporary cultural scenes such as performing/visual arts, films, music and audiovisual productions, publishing and literature, history, Sinology, crafts, cultural and creative sectors, cultural heritage, or community empowerment.
+1. Cooperation may include activities featuring a perspective on Taiwan’s contemporary cultural scenes such as performing and visual arts, film, television, music, literature and publishing, history and cultural heritage, crafts, the cultural and creative sector, or community empowerment.

-2. Activities may be in diverse forms, including performances, exhibitions, film screenings, forums, workshops, expertise exchanges, or personnel training.
-A comprehensive series of programs such as "Taiwan Month/Taiwan Week" that comprises one or more of the aforementioned activities, or incorporate major local cultural events and resources, is also encouraged.
+2. Activities may be in diverse forms, including performances, exhibitions, film screenings, forums, workshops, expertise exchanges or personnel training.
+A comprehensive series of programs that comprises one or more of the aforementioned activities, or incorporate major local cultural events and resources, is also encouraged.

 1. Proposals shall be submitted to the closest overseas office of the Ministry (list available here).
 Please include a detailed report and other required items outlined in Appendix I.